 Living in San Sebastian, one of the drinks of choice on a summer night of pintxo hopping is the Kalimotxo.
 Cheap and cheerful, it’s surprisingly good.

 Kalimotxo (pronounced cali-mo-cho) is a Basque drink.
-Its origins are of legend, but locals say that the drink originated in the Parte Vieja (oldtown) of San Sebastian in the early 1970’s as a make-shift cocktail to mask the flavor of sour wine.
+Its origins are of legend, but locals say that the drink originated in Parte Vieja (oldtown) in the early 1970’s as a make-shift cocktail to mask the flavor of sour wine.
 The name is reportedly a mix of 2 brothers’ nicknames: Calimero (a popular cartoon chicken with an eggshell on its head) and Motxo (ugly in Euskera).

 how it’s made: